 In developing these alliances the educational opportunities for students in both China and Australia are increased and provide career choices for their future.

 AVEA, through it’s connections in both countries can organise delegation visits, joint course development and MOU agreements with the Australian VET sector.

-Avea has successfully introduced the tsinghua University delegates to the Australian VET sector, that could see future educational development between both countries.
+Avea has successfully introduced the Tsinghua University delegates to the Australian VET sector, that could see future educational development between both countries.
 This will provide new opportunities for both countries educational alliances.

 The increase in Staff development programs and teaching method training has also seen AVEA coordinate the training and Study Tour programs for Chinese organisations to Australia.

-AVEA also provides quality services in the areas of; accommodation, cultural experiences, short tours and experience packages that enhance all of the programs for their clients arriving in Australia.
+AVEA also provides quality services in the areas of; accommodation, cultural experiences, short tours and experience packages that enhance all the programs for their clients arriving in Australia.

 AVEA is committed to providing consistently high quality and memorable learning experiences that offer good value and high standards of educational content in a safe, friendly environment.
-The following specialist programs also allow flexibility to change any aspect of the program, if required.

 Australia Vocational Educational Alliance is